 Just how important is the ability to keep shareholders engaged?
 According to Rivel Research Group’s 2016 Corporate Governance Flashpoints Study, 30 percent of North American institutional investors report that corporate secretaries are currently the primary handlers of investor communications, while 33 percent say that responsibility falls to investor relations officers.
 When asked who should be responsible, 39 percent name corporate secretaries, far surpassing every other board-related role.
 Meanwhile, in its 2016 Board Practices Report, Deloitte reveals that 41 percent of corporate secretaries “are engaging more with shareholder groups.”

-The secret to optimizing shareholder communications and keeping investors actively engaged is understanding the audience.
+The secret to optimising shareholder communications and keeping investors actively engaged is understanding the audience.
 Identifying and researching the company’s shareholder base provides secretaries with valuable insight into what matters most to these investors, thus informing the board meeting agenda.
 This approach can also help company secretaries gauge the effectiveness of that all-important company story.

 Maintain an Open Dialogue